 A universal theology is impossible, but a universal experience is not only possible but necessary.
 (A Course in Miracles, Manual, p.
 77)

-The Provisional Institute, directed by Franco Santoro, supports unity among all religions, honoring traditional doctrines, mystical, gnostic and alternative paths, including atheism.
+The Institutum Provisorium (Provisional Institute), directed by Franco Santoro, supports interspirituality and unity among all religions, honouring traditional doctrines, mystical, gnostic and alternative paths.
 We pray and work for total ecumenism, spiritual healing, expansion of consciousness and the recovery of our multidimensional nature.